igrishaev/dynamodb/README.md

 In DynamoDB, the `DELETE` clause is used to remove items from sets.
 The `update-item` function accepts the `:delete` argument which is a map.
-The key is eitehr a keyword or a string alias.
+The key is either a keyword or a string alias.
 The value is always a set:

 The item: